JamesGibsonLogueIV/osticket-Virtual_Machines/README.md

 </p>

-<h1>osTicket - Prerequisites and Installation</h1>
+<h1>Azure Virtual Machines - Creation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the creation and deployment of a virtual machine in Microsoft Azure.<br />